sighupio/getting-started/distro-on-vms/README.md

     svcCidr: 172.16.0.0/17
 ```

-Next we need to define the DNS zone used by all the nodes and the control-plane address.
-Also, we need to define the network CIDR for the Pods and network CIDR for the Kubernetes services used in the cluster.
-These CIDRs must not collide with the IPs of the nodes.
+Next we need to define the DNS zone used by all the nodes, and the control-plane address.
+Also, we need to define the network CIDR for the Pods and the network CIDR for the Kubernetes services used by the cluster.
+These CIDRs must not collide with the IPs of the nodes or other external networks that should be reachable from within the cluster.

 #### Load Balancers configuration